Feature request #9094

 I agree that maybe the confirmation is a little redundant in the context menu, but still feel that a confirmation dialog is on it's place here.
 You can select seperate layers and delete them at once, is the confirmation/hitting enter then really a problem?

-#50 Updated by Jürgen Fischer about 10 years ago
+#50 Updated by Jürgen Fischer over 10 years ago

 • Status changed from Open to Closed

-#51 Updated by Alvaro Huarte about 10 years ago
+#51 Updated by Alvaro Huarte over 10 years ago

 Hi Jürgen, the method 'QgisApp::removeLayer()' is called to delete layers and groups (it removes all selected nodes in legend), is why the labels have the text 'objects' no 'layers'.